 Over the last couple of weeks both Sue and I have been hectically occupied, not a day has gone by where Sue hasn’t scooted off on one of her U3A rambles or group meetings and I have been tackling those jobs in the garden that I had been successfully putting off all summer.
-First the fir and privet hedge along the drive got a haircut, quickly followed by the rear garden Leylandii who received a neat trim and severe topping.
-In all, over one gruelling week, 12 large builders sacks of trimmings were taken to the recycling site and a mammoth pile of branches reduced to 8 sacks of logs and stored in the greenhouse to dry out over winter.
-However, such late autumn beavering has come at a cost; my usually reliable hedge trimmers gave up the ghost and had to be replaced with a more powerful and sturdier machine, the wheel on my barrow collapsed under the weight of trimmings and replenished by a much more robust model from Jewson, while my sliding mitre saw used to cut logs also died in a splutter of sparks and acrid fumes to be substituted with a second hand model from eBay.
-The stress exerted on seldom used muscles, ligaments and bones ensured that my ageing body clicked into stiff mode, punctuating my evenings with random bouts of cramp whenever I foolishly attempted to reposition to a more comfortable repose.
-Unfortunately, ebay does not yet have replacement body parts, not even Amazon!
+First, the fir and privet hedge along the drive got a haircut, quickly followed by the rear garden Leylandii who received a neat trim and severe topping.
+In all, over one gruelling week, 12 large builders sacks of trimmings were taken to the recycling site and a mammoth pile of branches was reduced to 8 sacks of logs and stored in the greenhouse to dry out over winter.
+However, such late autumn beavering has come at a cost; my usually reliable hedge trimmers gave up the ghost and had to be replaced with a more powerful and sturdier machine, the wheel on my barrow collapsed under the weight of trimmings and replenished by a much more robust model from Jewson, while my sliding mitre saw used to cut logs also died in a splutter of sparks and acrid fumes to be substituted with a second-hand model from eBay.
+The stress exerted on seldom-used muscles, ligaments and bones ensured that my ageing body clicked into stiff mode, punctuating my evenings with random bouts of cramp whenever I foolishly attempted to reposition to a more comfortable repose.
+Unfortunately, eBay does not yet have replacement body parts, not even Amazon!

-On the 4th of November I received the much vaunted Covid-19 booster jab.
-I received a text at 9.30pm the previous evening inviting me and I chose a slot just 12 hours later.
+On the 4th of November, I received the much-vaunted Covid-19 booster jab.
+I received a text at 9.30 pm the previous evening inviting me and I chose a slot just 12 hours later.
 Sue had to wait another 24 hours for her summons and she also chose the following day.

 It was on the morning of Bonfire Night that I began round two of ‘put-off’ garden jobs.
-As the hedging was nearing completion I had ordered 4 tonnes of gravel to replace the ‘thinning’ areas on the more used sections of the driveway, it arrived in 4 large, one tonne builder’s sacks.
-Eager to test my new wheelbarrow I set about the task of spreading the fresh pebbles, the last two sacks completed with the help of ‘volunteer’ Jim and proved to be an excellent substitute for his daily visit to the gym.
-As we worked, Mike (from next door) was using the pit in my garage to work on on his Austin Healey and provided some useful distraction during our lengthy ‘rest’ periods.
-However, as Jim arrived with his two dogs, Shoby raced into the garage to greet me only to disappear head first down into the pit.
+As the hedging was nearing completion I had ordered 4 tonnes of gravel to replace the ‘thinning’ areas on the more used sections of the driveway, it arrived in 4 large, one-tonne builder’s sacks.
+Eager to test the new wheelbarrow I set about the task of spreading the fresh pebbles, the last two sacks were completed with the help of ‘volunteer’ Jim and proved to be an excellent substitute for his daily visit to the gym.
+As we worked, Mike (from next door) was using the pit in my garage to work on his Austin Healey and provided some useful distraction during our lengthy ‘rest’ periods.
+However, as Jim arrived with his two dogs, Shoby raced into the garage to greet me only to disappear headfirst down into the pit.
 Luckily the ladder must have broken her fall as she got away with just a cut lip, it could have been far worse!

 I spent the afternoon bottling the wine which had been settling out over the last two weeks.
 In all, the grapes have produced 21 litres of Red wine and 21 honey blended Rosé.
 An average year would produce around 70 litres of wine, it is an indication of how little sun and warmth we had over the summer months.